89th Arkansas General Assembly

 The Eighty-Ninth Arkansas General Assembly was the legislative body of the state of Arkansas in 2013 and 2014.
 In this General Assembly, the Arkansas Senate and Arkansas House of Representatives were both controlled by the Republicans.
 In the Senate, 21 senators were Republicans and 14 were Democrats.
-In the House, 69 representatives were Republicans, 30 were Democrats, and one was independent.
+In the House, 51 representatives were Republicans, 48 were Democrats, and one was Green.
 The 89th General Assembly was the first time both chambers were controlled by Republicans since the Reconstruction era.

 Sessions

 The Regular Session of the 89th General Assembly opened on January 14, 2013.

 It adjourned sine die May 1, 2014 and was immediately followed the First Extraordinary Session.